infumap/infumap/docs/deployment/raspberry-pi.md

 ### Configure and Run Infumap

-The easiest way to create a default settings file is to simply run infumap:
+The easiest way to create a default settings file is to run the Infumap binary once:

-    infumap web
+    ~/git/infumap/infumap/target/release/infumap web
     Ctrl-C

 The settings file will be created in `~/.infumap`.
 Move this into the encrypted drive: